niklases/PyPEF/README.md

 pypef --help
 ```

-The detailed routine for setting up a new virtual environment with Anaconda, installing the necessary Python packages for that environment, and running the Jupyter Notebook tutorial can be found below in the Tutorial section.
+The detailed routine for setting up a new virtual environment with Anaconda, installing the necessary Python packages for that environment, and running the Jupyter notebook tutorial can be found below in the Tutorial section.

 ## Running Examples